ShayanFiroozi/FluentConsole.Net/README-Nuget.md

 greatest.WriteLineOnConsole();

- // Printing your exception object as easy as hell !
+ // Printing your Exception object as easy as hell !

  new InvalidOperationException("This a test exception I want to throw !!").WriteLineOnConsoleWithJSON();

  new InvalidOperationException("This a test exception I want to throw !!").WriteLineOnConsole();

+ // Print DateTime object in proper and also optional format on console

+ FluentConsole.Console.WriteLine(DateTime.Now).Print();

+ FluentConsole.Console.WriteLine(DateTime.Now,"HH:mm:ss").Print();

 ```